SpotlightForBugs/NetFang/.github/README.md

 - [x] Your standard USB to Ethernet adapter
 - [ ] Eth/USB Hub HAT (B) from Waveshare

-- [ ] PoE/USB Hub HAT from Waveshare
+- [x] PoE/USB Hub HAT from Waveshare - works Plug and Play (no setup required)

 Power: